lisawink/UTPM/README.md

 ### Saving results for multiple runs of the model

-- The save results method is located in save_results.py
-- Calling this method loops through policy combinations and calls the main method multiple times
-- Results are saved in a .csv or .xlsx file
+The method for saving results to a file is located in save_results.py.
+Calling this method loops through policy combinations (which can be adjusted) and calls the main method multiple times.
+Results are saved in a .csv or .xlsx file